archeraghi/Hackathon-2-22-24/README.md

  ```
   mongodb+srv://<userid>:<password>@cluster0.ozciyn7.mongodb.net/?retryWrites=true&w=majority
  ```
-- Replace the &lt; and &gt; characters with the user and password you created (don't include the &lt; and &gt; characters)
+- Replace the &lt;userid&gt; and &lt;password&gt; with the user and password you created (!!! without &lt; and &gt; !!!)
 - Congratulations, you're all done and the mongodb database setup is completed

 ### 3) Setup and run the first example code

 In this example we are going to load a HuggingFace dataset provided by MongoDB.

 >>##### For more details see:
 >> [https://huggingface.co/datasets/AIatMongoDB/embedded_movies](https://huggingface.co/datasets/AIatMongoDB/embedded_movies)